Skip to main content

 Processing of candidate personal data is subject to the General Data Protection Regulation (GDPR) No. 2016/679.
 Main obligations include:

-- Legal basis: the employer's legitimate interest (article 6(1)(f) GDPR) or explicit consent for sensitive data
+• Legal basis: the employer's legitimate interest (GDPR Article 6(1)(f)) or explicit consent for sensitive data

-- Retention period: maximum 2 years for data of rejected candidates according to CNIL recommendations (decision No. 2016-186)
+• Retention period: maximum 2 years for unsuccessful candidate data according to CNIL recommendations (Decision No. 2016-186)

-- Right of access and erasure: candidates can request access to their data and its deletion
+• Access and deletion rights: candidates can request access to their data and deletion

-- Processing register: recruitment must appear in the company's processing register (article 30 GDPR)
+• Processing record: recruitment must be listed in the company's processing register (GDPR Article 30)

-In case of candidate personal data breach (CV leak, unauthorised ATS access), the company must notify CNIL within 72 hours in accordance with article 33 of GDPR.
+In case of personal data breach involving candidates (CV leak, unauthorised ATS access), the company must notify the CNIL within 72 hours under GDPR Article 33.

-Article L1132-1 of the Labour Code prohibits any recruitment discrimination based on origin, sex, age, disability, religion or any other protected criterion.
-Rigorous documentation of the selection process provides the best protection in case of labour court dispute.
+Article L1132-1 of the French Labour Code prohibits any discrimination in hiring based on origin, sex, age, disability, religion or any other protected criterion.
+Rigorous documentation of the selection process is the best protection in case of labour court disputes.

 Use Cases: Digitalised Recruitment in Practice